hpc-carpentry/hpc-carpentry.github.io/pages/members.md

 - Regeneron Pharmaceuticals
 - Rice University
 - Rutgers University - Camden
+- SUNY College of Environmental Science and Forestry
 - Texas State Library and Archives Commission
 - The National Institute of Standards and Technology
 - University of Arkansas